alikagupta/BSE_Portfolio_2025/index.md

 My project is a knee rehabilitation device.
 It has two main sensors: an accelerometer and a flex sensor.
 An accelerometer keeps track of the static acceleration values, and the flex sensor uses variable resistance to measure the angle of bend.
 It uses these sensors to alert the user (with a buzzer) if their knee is bending inwards or once it passes 90 degrees.

 In my first milestone, I was able to put together the flex sensor, accelerometer, buzzer, and ESP-32 Arduino with a breadboard.
 I was able to get data from the flex sensor and accelerometer, and code the buzzer to respond differently to both instruments crossing certain thresholds (see first milestone code in the appendix).
-I was then able to connect the data to my phone through Bluetooth so I can see the real-time values even when the device is connected to a battery pack.
+I was then able to connect the data to my phone through Bluetooth so I could see the real-time values even when the device is connected to a battery pack.

 The main challenge that I faced in this step was getting the accelerometer to connect and send values to my computer.
 Originally, the accelerometer would just spit out various error codes and junk.
 In the end, there were a few issues with the initialization of the accelerometer object, which needed to be found in the library since there wasn't any documentation for it.